yuchunchien/DL_SeaLion/README.md

 2. bad_id.txt: Ids of the raw images which have problems.

 3. parse_files.ipynb: Generate localization ground truth for training with different options.
 Although locations of each sea lion in the raw images have been labeled with dots, the range of each sea lion was not defined.
 Since the range is essential for training object identification algorithms, we define several types of generating criteria for localization ground truth.

+* Fixed-sized square vs Growing-sized rectangle:

+Fixed-sized square criterion estimates the range with a square of size D*D. The default values of D are 32 and 64.

+Growing-sized rectangle criterion initially estimates the range with a rectangle of size E*E. Then, augment along the direction of the edge with a similar color of the middle of the rectangle.
+The default values of E are 16 and 32.